rammszy/PHP_MySQL_Docker/README.md

 [**Risk and Mitigate:**](https://www.tigera.io/learn/guides/container-security-best-practices/docker-security/#:~:text=Security%20aspects%20include%20base%20images,for%20container%20orchestration%20at%20scale.)

 1. **Unrestricted Traffic and Unsafe Communication:**
-- **Rist:** Some Docker versions allow all network traffic on the same host by default, which can result in unintentional exposure of data to the wrong containers.
+   - **Risk:** Some Docker versions allow all network traffic on the same host by default, which can result in unintentional exposure of data to the wrong containers.
    - **Mitigate:** Link the desired containers to restrict container access and reduce the attack surface, enabling only necessary and desired communication.

 2. **Vulnerable and Malicious Container Images:**
-- **Rist:** Docker Hub is open to everyone, so you should make sure you trust the publisher when you deploy a new repo.
+   - **Risk:** Docker Hub is open to everyone, so you should make sure you trust the publisher when you deploy a new repo.
    - **Mitigate:** Avoid untested or untrusted builds to prevent the introduction of vulnerabilities and malicious code.

 3. **Unrestricted Access:**
-- **Rist:** Attackers can often gain access to multiple containers once they’ve gained a foothold in the host.
+   - **Risk:** Attackers can often gain access to multiple containers once they’ve gained a foothold in the host.
    - **Mitigate:** Apply the principle of least privilege and eliminate root access where possible.

 4. **Host Kernel Vulnerabilities:**
-- **Rist:** The kernel is exposed to the host and all containers.
+   - **Risk:** The kernel is exposed to the host and all containers.
    - **Mitigate:** Ensure host operating systems are up to date and vigilantly apply security updates

 5. **Breaking Out of Containers:**
-- **Rist:** While container breakouts are rare, they are not impossible.
+   - **Risk:** While container breakouts are rare, they are not impossible.
    - **Mitigate:** Never grant root access on the host to a container process.

 [**Best Practices:**](https://www.tigera.io/learn/guides/container-security-best-practices/docker-security/#:~:text=Security%20aspects%20include%20base%20images,for%20container%20orchestration%20at%20scale.)
 1. **Avoid Root Permissions:** Docker containers don’t run as root by default, so you don’t have to change the default configuration, but you should avoid giving root permissions.